Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates

+Finally, it is relevant to estimate physical parameters of the modes predicted in this work, with scaled norm $N$.
+Using the values of the magnetic moment for $^{164}$Dy atoms and a typical transverse-confinement length, $a_{\bot }\sim 0.5$ $\mathrm{\mu }$m \cite {Ramachandhran,1Li,2Li,Huang}, we conclude that the number of atoms in AVQDs is $N_{\mathrm{atom}}\sim 10N$, and the scaled length unit corresponds to $ \sim 0.1$ $\mathrm{\mu }$m.

-\emph{Conclusion} We have constructed solutions for stable AVQDs in the effectively two-dimensional dipolar BEC.
+\emph{Conclusion} We have constructed solutions for stable AVQDs (anisotropic vortex quantum droplets) in the effectively two-dimensional dipolar BEC.
 The anisotropy and stability are stipulated by the choice of the polarization of atomic dipoles parallel to the system's plane and perpendicular to the vortex' axis.
 The stability area of the AVQDs is identified in the system's parameter space.
-Characteristic features of the AVQDs, such as the peak density, chemical potential, effective area, ellipticity, and total angular momentum, are presented.
+Characteristic features of the AVQDs, such as the peak density, chemical potential, effective area, aspect ratio, and total angular momentum, are presented.
 Spinning AVQDs can stably follow rotation of the polarizing magnetic field, provided that the rotation is not too fast.
 Collisions between slow or fast moving AVQDs are elastic or inelastic, respectively.
 In the latter case, the colliding AVQDs merge into breathers.
 In particular, these may be bound states of the vortex-antivortex-vortex type, which are also found as stable stationary states.
+An efficient method for the creation of the AVQDs in the experiment is to embed a phase kink into a zero-vorticity quantum droplet, letting it spontaneously transform into an AVQD.

 The present analysis can be extended further.
 First, it will be interesting to apply initial torque to an elongated AVQD mode, and simulate ensuing dynamics, which is expected to feature oscillations of the droplet's orientation around the original elongated direction.
-Further, it may also be relevant to simulate motion of a spinning AVQD, driven by the rotating magnetic field, under the action of a kick applied to the AVQD.
-Another relevant possibility is to construct QD modes with \textit{hidden vorticity} in the two-component system, i.e., bound states with vorticities $\pm1$ in the two components with identical density profiles, cf. Ref. \cite{23Yongyao}.
+Further, it may also be relevant to simulate motion of a spinning AVQD, driven by the rotating magnetic field, under the action of a kick.
+Another relevant possibility is to construct AVQDs in binary dipolar BECs, cf. Refs. \cite {Gammatwocomponent,Ardila}.
 Finally, a challenging option is to seek for stable AVQDs in the full 3D setting.